- Who We Are

 UFT.org Home > Teaching > Students with Disabilities > Federal Laws, Regulations and Policy Guidance

 The Individuals with Disabilities Education Act, commonly referred to as “IDEA,” is a federal law that governs the how states and public agencies serve children with disabilities from birth to age 21.
 Part B of the Individuals with Disabilities Education Act addresses the education of school age students with disabilities.
 The primary purposes of Part B are to ensure that all children with disabilities have available to them a free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment and independent living, and to ensure that the rights of children with disabilities and their parents are protected.
 States and local educational agencies receive funding through IDEA to help them accomplish these objectives.

-In addition to the regulations, this version includes a detailed discussion of the changes in the regulations that followed the 2004 amendments to the Individuals with Disabilities Education Act and an analysis of the comments and questions that were received by the Department of Education when the regulations were initially proposed.
+Two versions of the IDEA regulations are provided here.
+The first is the final version posted on the current government website.
+A second version published in the Federal Register, which also contains the final regulations, includes a detailed discussion of the changes in the regulations that followed the 2004 amendments to the Individuals with Disabilities Education Act.
+It also has an analysis of the comments and questions that were received by the Department of Education when the regulations were initially proposed.
 The Department’s responses to the comments provide important insights about the agency’s interpretation of the law.

 2. Section 504